The AI-powered Agency

 6. Expand methodically based on results Once you’ve demonstrated success in one area, use that momentum (and hopefully, freed-up resources) to tackle the next operational challenge.

-The emerging shape of the AI-powered agency
+The emerging shape of the AI-powered company

 • Flatter hierarchies with fewer middle-management roles